To understand how we came to make our own pet food—a topic chock full of politics and controversy—a condensed backstory is in order...

 Peppy lived to be 20 years old.
 After she died I altered Mia's diet slightly.
 Instead of grinding raw chickens, I began boiling whole chickens and deboning them.
 There were simply too many outbreaks of raw meat borne illness; and I couldn't trust that each and every chicken I bought was free from pathogens that could make her sick.
 Why introduce that risk when I could make her a tremendously nutritious cooked meat/raw veggie diet?

 Good genes?
 Good diet?
 Who's to say.
 All I know is that we've never had a pet food recall scare.
 We've never had to put her on a special diet because of food allergies or weight problems.
 And she absolutely loves her generous portions at mealtime - twice a day.
+Like us, dogs deserve delicious food and a varied diet.

 Now I'm not interested in controversy or debate.
 I don't spend my evenings on pet food forums chatting about buffalo meat.
 I do what works and my eyes are open to what doesn't.

 And here's what doesn't: Manufactured pet food.
-This topic is so far beyond debate it's a wonder the pet food industry can still exist.
-Over the past month, Evanger's, Blue Buffalo, Against The Grain, Triumph, Wellness, PetSmart and others have been the subject of pet food recalls ranging from the presence of foreign products (metal shavings) to poisons (pentobarbital) in their foods.
+This topic is so far beyond debate it's a wonder the pet food industry still exists.
+Over the past year, Evanger's, Blue Buffalo, Against The Grain, Triumph, Wellness, PetSmart and others have been the subject of pet food recalls ranging from the presence of foreign products (metal shavings) to poisons (pentobarbital) in their foods.
 In recent years there have been stories where dozens, even hundreds of pets have died as a result of tainted pet food.

 Here's a gallery of only a handful of recalls from recent years.
 Notice it contains both large conventional grocery store brands and small boutique brands in the natural and raw food space.
 (Images via DogFoodAdvisor)

 In the same way that I don't trust these companies' food safety, nor do I trust that they have my pet's nutritional needs in their best interest.
-Many of the companies source their meat from low grade slaughterhouse discards, downer animals* (animals that are too sick, injured, deformed, or abused to stand on their own and thereby not suitable for human consumption), and unmonitored foreign sources.
-Livestock that are pumped with antibiotics because of rampant illness and filth in the slaughterhouses, corresponds with food recalls due to high levels of antibiotics.
+Many of the companies source their meat from low grade slaughterhouse discards, downer animals* (animals that are too sick, injured, deformed, or abused to stand on their own and thereby not suitable for human consumption), and unmonitored foreign imports.
+Livestock that are pumped with antibiotics because of rampant illness and filth in the slaughterhouses corresponds with food recalls due to high levels of antibiotics.

 And yes, some of the filler products that I mentioned earlier can be terrible for a pet's health because they either take the place of vital nutritious ingredients or they are the source of carbohydrates/sugars that animals should not have in such quantities.
 We're talking corn, rice, wheat, and other grain meals.